Choose colours for your text and background which have a contrast ratio of at least 4.5:1.

-Create a style sheet for our learning resources with each of your foreground and background combinations checked.
+Create a style sheet for eLearning resources with each of your checked foreground and background colour combinations.
 This helps to make sure you don’t accidentally change colours during production which could lead to some of your colour choices failing this standard.

 - Learners who are colour blind also find it difficult to read text which doesn’t have sufficient colour contrast.

 - Many older people find it difficult to distinguish colour and need strong contrast to make it easier to read content.

 - Users who are using devices in bright sunlight will also benefit from strong colour contrast.